mahacenter/tupaia/packages/datatrak-app/__tests__/ManualTests.md

 ### Test Case 15 – Activity Feed

-- Logging into the Meditrak app the Activity Feed should be refreshed automatically
+- Logging into the Datatrak app the Activity Feed should be refreshed automatically
 - Manually clicking the refresh button for the activity feed should update it with the latest activities
 - No Demo Land survey items should appear in the activity feed
 - No surveys that require higher than Public privileges should appear in the activity feed